Professor James Skinner

-James has held academic appointments at three Australian universities prior to his role of Institute Director for Sport Business at Loughborough University London.
+James has held academic appointments at three Australian universities prior to his role of Institute Director for the Institute for Sport Business and Associate Dean for Tea ching at Loughborough University London.
 His teaching interests are Leadership, Sport Business and Research Methods and he has a passion for PhD supervision and research training.
 His research interests are in four distinct areas:

 - Organisational Change, Culture and Leadership in Sport,

 - Research Design and Methods for Sport Business.

 Before his appointment at Loughborough University London, James was a Professor of Sport Management and Head of the Department of Tourism, Sport and Hotel Management at Griffith Business School, Griffith University, Australia.

 James is a Visiting Professor in research methods and Chair of the dissertation panel at the Russian Olympic University and was recently appointed a Visiting Professor at Beijing Sport University in China.